fkoehler42/override/level07/walkthrough.md

 114                             ## array index representation
 ```

-Guess what ? `114 % 3 = 0` so 114 is part of the forbidden indexes.
-Hopefully it is not a problem anymore :-)
+Guess what? `114 % 3 = 0` so 114 is part of the forbidden indexes.
+Hopefully it is not a problem anymore. 😁

-From here, we have tried to perform the exploit, and have failed because the array address `0xffffd544` that we have stored at the EIP address to jump in was bad.
-Why ? because GDB alter the stack size by adding / changing environment variables.
+From here, we have tried to perform the exploit, and have failed because the array address `0xffffd544` that we have
+stored at the EIP address to jump in was bad.
+Why?
+Because GDB alter the stack size by adding/changing environment
+variables.

-Looking for a way to get the array address when running the program in an "regular" environment, we found out that we could use a negative index to dump lower stack addresses than the array one.
-We use gdb once again to find the offset between the array and its address pushed on stack when `read_number` is called.
+Looking for a way to get the array address when running the program in an "regular" environment, we found out that we
+could use a negative index to dump lower stack addresses than the array one.
+We use gdb once again to find the offset
+between the array and its address pushed on stack when `read_number` is called.

 ```gdb
 gdb-peda$ b *0x80486da                              ## beginning of <read_number>